maannajjar/lattekit/README.md

 ## What is LatteKit
-It's a gradle plugin + library that allows you to create a virtual Android views *component and manage Android Views in your Kotlin code  without having to create XML files
+It's a gradle plugin + library that allows you to create virtual Android views components and manage Android Views in your Kotlin code  without having to create XML files

-### Example
+### Quick Example

 ![Demo](http://i.imgur.com/g5vPDZF.gif)